-This subject is a core subject within the Master of Public Health, the Master of Epidemiology and the Master of Science (Epidemiology).
+This subject is a core subject within the Master of Public Health, the Master of Epidemiology, the Master of Science (Epidemiology) and the Master of Biostatistics.
 Students should enrol in this subject early in their program of study.

-Epidemiology is the discipline of studying the distribution and determinants of disease in populations and is a fundamental science of public health.
+Epidemiology is the study of the distribution and determinants of disease frequency in human populations and the application of this study to control health problems.
+It is a fundamental science of public health.

 Intended learning outcomes

 At the completion of this subject, students are expected to be able to: